w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 slug: ../learn-balance-transfers
 ---

-Balance transfers are used to send balance from one account to another account.
-To start transferring balances, we will begin by using [Polkadot-JS Apps][].
+Balance transfers are used to send a balance from one account to another account.
+To start transferring a balance, we will begin by using [Polkadot-JS Apps][].
 This guide assumes that you've already [created an account](learn-account-generation.md) and have some funds that are ready to be transferred.

 ## Polkadot-JS Apps

-> NOTE: In this walkthrough we will be using the Polkadot network, but this is the same process for
-> Kusama.
-If you would like to switch to a different network, you can change it by clicking the top
-> left navigation dropdown and selecting a different network.

 Let's begin by opening [Polkadot-JS Apps][].
-There are two ways to make a balance transfer:
+There are two ways to conduct a balance transfer:

 1. By using the "Transfer" tab in the "Accounts" dropdown (located on the top navigational menu).
-2. Clicking the "send" button while in the "Accounts" page.
+2. Clicking the "Send" button while in the "Accounts" page.

 ### Using the Transfer Tab